In this article:

 If Mary does not want employees of one branch seeing the work of other branches, she may need to add a participant type to each action for permission reasons.

-We have many large corporate clients on Actionstep who are not using Accounting and are on a divisional structure for their databases.
+This environment is good for divisions.
+There are many large corporate customers using Actionstep who are not using accounting and are on a divisional structure for their databases.

-Related articles
+Related Articles:

 Was this article helpful?